A geometric approach in non-parametric Changepoint detection in circular data: Intrinsic geometry of torus

+Let $\phi$ and $\theta$ denote the horizontal and vertical angular coordinates of a torus, respectively, with each ranging over $[0, 2\pi)$.
+To begin, we consider the surface area bounded by the angular coordinates $(0,0)$ and $(\phi, \theta)$ on the curved torus defined in Equation-\eqref{torus para equn}.
+These two points, when considered on the flat torus (i.e., the domain $[0, 2\pi) \times [0, 2\pi)$), correspond to a rectangular region in parameter space.
+When this region is mapped to the surface of the curved torus, the corresponding surface area can be computed using the area element in Equation-\eqref{torus area element}.
+It is important to note that the curved torus surface, with respect to the pair $(0, 0)$ and $(\phi, \theta)$, is naturally partitioned into four mutually exclusive and exhaustive regions.
+These partitions of the flat torus domain are given by:

+These regions, once mapped through the surface parametrization in Equation-\ref{torus para equn}, produce distinct areas on the curved torus, as visualized in Figure-\ref{area_plot}.
+The surface areas corresponding to these regions are denoted $A_1, A_2, A_3,$ and $A_4$, respectively.
+Now, following the work of \cite{biswas2025semi}, each area is computed via the integral: $ A_i = \iint_{\mathbb{T}_i} dA(s, t), \quad \text{for } i = 1, 2, 3, 4, $ where the area element is derived in Equation-\eqref{torus area element}.

-Analogous to the notion of circular distance - which is the length of the smaller arc between two angles, and the notion of geodesic distance on a surface - which is the length of the shortest path joining two points on the surface, we define the \textit{proportionate area included between these two diagonally opposite points $(\phi_1,\theta_1)$, $(\phi_2,\theta_2)$} as given Definition-\ref{torus area of a segemnt} below.
-It may be noted that, since $r$ and $R$ are arbitrary and $\min \{A_1,A_2,A_3,A_4\}$ is dependent on $rR$, we divide it by $4\pi^2rR$ which is the total area of the torus to make it free from the product $rR$. \begin{definition} The \textit{proportionate area included between the two diagonally opposite points $(\phi_1,\theta_1)$, $(\phi_2,\theta_2)$ } is defined as
+Analogous to the notion of circular distance - which is the length of the smaller arc between two angles, and the notion of geodesic distance on a surface - which is the length of the shortest path joining two points on the surface, \cite{biswas2025semi} have defined the \textit{proportionate area} included between these points $(0,0)$, $(\phi,\theta)$ as given Definition-\ref{torus area of a segemnt} and \textit{the square of an angle} $\theta$ as given in Definition-\ref{zero centered circle area of a segemnt} below. \begin{definition} The \textit{proportionate area included between the $(0,0)$, and $(\phi,\theta)$ } is defined as

 \end{definition}